-Some years ago, St Mary's decided to invite parents to donate a 'birthday book' to their class bookshelf on the occasion of their child's birthday.
-This has been a highly successful scheme that continues to this day.
-This adds to school resources and gives pupils the chance to see their choice of book shared among friends in class.
+As part of a Healthy School initiative, instead of sweets and chocolates, we invite parents to donate a 'birthday book' to their class bookshelf on the occasion of their child's birthday.
+This has been a highly successful scheme and ensures our books are continually refreshed and allows pupils the chance to see their choice of book shared among friends in class.